Planting calendar

 - Winter squash (for transplant later)

-- Corn (if not direct sown)
+- Watermelon (if not direct sowing)

-- Herbs like dill and cilantro
+- Herbs like dill and cilantro (for transplant)

 Avoid

-- Cool-season greens like spinach and lettuce
+- Cool-season crops like broccoli and cabbage

 - Peas

-- Radishes
+- Spinach

 Next 2 weeks

-- Mulch raised beds and containers to retain moisture
+- Mulch raised beds to retain moisture

 - Watch for pests like aphids and caterpillars